 A fungible token can be divided into smaller units and the total value is still the same.
 For example, you can divide a dollar bill into two 50 cents or five 20 cents and the total value is still the same.

-The Ethereum Standard used for issuance tokens to be used as cryptocurrencies.
+The Ethereum Standard is used for issuance tokens to be used as cryptocurrencies.

-The Ethereum Standard used for issuance of unique, non-fungible token.
-The most well known case is CryptoKitties, it is a virtual collectibles marketplace where each kitty is unique.
+The Ethereum Standard is used for the issuance of unique, non-fungible tokens.
+The most well-known case is CryptoKitties, which is a virtual collectibles marketplace where each kitty is unique.

 Non-fungible tokens can be used in KYC (Know Your Customer) procedures, for academic degrees and other educational certificates, collectibles, badges, voting & elections, loyalty programs, in-game items, copyright, supply chain tracking, medical data, software licenses, warranties, and more.